New software version 6.14 now available!

 SMS and MMS were introduced as standard messaging protocols, but they have significant limitations:

-In contrast, RCS messages allow sending text messages longer than 160 characters, support high-resolution images and video sharing, and provide read receipts and typing indicators.
+In contrast, RCS messages allow sending very long text messages, support high-resolution images and video sharing, and provide read receipts and typing indicators.
 RCS messaging:

 RCS Messaging: Works within Google Messages and other supported apps, though availability depends on carrier support and device settings.